tum-ens/urbs/doc/dsmdoc.rst

 When appears the electricity DSM downshifts in the process?

 - it is *necessary* to constraint the whole system with DSM downshifts, if the demand is greater than the total output capacity.
 - it is *profitable* to constraint the whole system with DSM downshifts, if the demand keeps on increasing till the peak value.

-When appears the electricity DSM downshifts in the process?
+When appears the electricity DSM upshifts in the process?

 - it is *possible* **and** *profitable* to constraint the whole system with DSM upshifts, if the demand is lesser than the total output capacity **and**